benlue/soar/README.md

 #SOAR
 ## What Is SOAR
 SOAR (Simple Object Adapter for Relational database) is a relational database access tool.
 It allows developers to access database with/as Javascript objects.
-It also gives back developers the power to precisely control how databases are accessed.
+Unlike most ORM solutions, it gives back developers the power to control how SQL statements are generated.
 SOAR offers some benefits of ORM and tries to avoid its overhead and problems.
 Also, if you need to access multiple databases in an application, SOAR would greatly simplify the task for you.

 ## Why SOAR
 Most developers would agree it's not a good idea to compose SQL statements inside programs.
 It's tedious and error-prone.
 So there comes ORM which was intended to provide a cleaner programming model.
 Unfortunately, ORM could turn into a monster if the DB schema is full of references.